 "If my theory of relativity is proven successful, Germany will claim me as a German and France will declare that I am a citizen of the world.
 Should my theory prove untrue, France will say that I am a German and Germany will declare that I am a Jew." - Albert Einstein ( 1879 - 1955 )

-§ Listen to Albert Einstein giving a short lecture about e=mc2: ![]()
+§ Listen to Albert Einstein [1] giving a short lecture about e=mc2 :

 "It followed from the special theory of relativity that mass and energy are both but different manifestations of the same thing -- a somewhat unfamiliar conception for the average mind.
 Furthermore, the equation E is equal to m c-squared, in which energy is put equal to mass, multiplied by the square of the velocity of light, showed that very small amounts of mass may be converted into a very large amount of energy and vice versa.
 The mass and energy were in fact equivalent, according to the formula mentioned above.
 This was demonstrated by Cockcroft and Walton in 1932, experimentally." - Prof. Albert Einstein ( excerpts from 1947 film, "Atomic Physics" )

-source: American Institute of Physics ( http://www.aip.org/history/einstein/ )
+source: American Institute of Physics ( https://www.aip.org/history/exhibits/einstein/voice1.htm )

-"On The Electrodynamics Of Moving Bodies", translated from "Zur Elektrodynamik bewegter Körper", Annalen der Physik, volume 17: 891, 1905, a downloadable copy of which is available here in pdf.
+Special Relativity physics was first published in 1905 by Albert Einstein at age 26 working quietly in the Swiss Patent Office, Bern, Switzerland, under the title "On The Electrodynamics Of Moving Bodies", translated from "Zur Elektrodynamik bewegter Körper", Annalen der Physik, volume 17: 891, Bern June 1905, a downloadable copy of which is available here in pdf.
+German version:

 § Define: